GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 spectrum in the science data will be processed separately, but this is not advised unless you have a high signal-to-noise ratio in all your spectra.

-In addition to the standard ``reduceScience()`` function, there is a function called ``reduceABBAScience()``.
-This is suitable for observations were the telescope is nodded between only two positions, and follows a slightly different reduction procedure that may produce better results.
+In addition to the standard ``reduceScience()`` function used in this tutorial, there is a function called
+``reduceABBAScience()``.
+This is suitable for observations were the telescope is nodded between only two positions (either both within the slit or one being an offset to sky), and follows a slightly different reduction procedure that may produce better results.
 It stacks each set of images before subtracting one set from the other and then transforming the slits.
-If the two telescope positions are close together on the sky, then the two stacks are aligned and added together.
+If the two telescope positions are close together on the sky, then the two stacks are subsequently aligned and added together.
 This has not been extensively tested.

 Flux calibration
 ----------------